 Some might wonder why the birth of Saint John the Baptist is such a big feast-day, and why it is celebrated on just this date in June.
 The date for the feast is quite easy to explain.
 Just three months ago, on March 25th, we celebrated the feast of the Annunciation, when Mary, our Blessed Lady, conceived the child Jesus in response to the word of God.
 That same day she also heard about the pregnancy of her elderly cousin Elizabeth, and quickly set out to visit, so as to be of help to Elizabeth at that special time.
 Having stayed for about three months in the house of Elizabeth and Zechariah, that is, until John was safely born, Mary returned to her own home in Nazareth.

 The joyful importance of John's birthday can be linked to the meaning of his name in Hebrew.
-"Yeho-hanan," means "the Lord is gracious" and as Luke's account underlines, in John the Baptist, God had shown great favour, not just to the childless couple, Zechariah and Elizabeth, but to the whole of humanity.
-Before John the Baptist came on the scene, the prophetic voice in Israel has been silent for 400 years.
-When the Baptist came into the desert near the river Jordan, he breathed fire and preached repentance and renewal.
+"Yeho-hanan," means "the Lord is gracious" and as Luke's account underlines, in sending John the Baptist God had shown great favour, not just to the childless couple, Zechariah and Elizabeth, but to the whole of humanity.
+Before the Baptist came on the scene, the prophetic voice in Israel has been silent for 400 years.
+When John came into the desert near the river Jordan, he breathed fire and preached repentance and renewal.
 All four Gospels agree that it was he who prepared the way for Jesus the Christ, the Anointed One of God.
 So the whole Christian traditions honours John the Baptist as the precursor, the one who ran ahead as herald of the graciousness from God which came through Jesus, filled with grace and truth.

 There is an apt comparison of John's birth with that of Jesus in this text from St. Augustine: